Beautiful blue sky and green trees next to the white stairs, toward a golden Buddha statue, flanked by two large golden Naga serpent sculptures.

 • Explore the magnificent ruins of Shalban Vihara, one of South Asia’s most important Buddhist monasteries.

-• Visit the New Shalban Vihara, showcasing modern conservation of ancient Buddhist architecture.
+• Visit the New Shalban Vihara, showcasing modern conservation alongside ancient Buddhist architecture.

-• Visit the beautifully maintained Mainamati War Cemetery, a solemn memorial from World War II.
+• Visit the beautifully maintained Mainamati War Cemetery, a solemn memorial to World War II heroes.

-• Discover artefacts, sculptures, and terracotta plaques at the Mainamati Museum.
+• Discover thousands of years old artefacts, sculptures, and terracotta plaques at the Mainamati Museum.

-• Walk through the peaceful ruins of Itakhola Mura and Kutila Mura nearby.
+• Walk through the peaceful ruins of Itakhola Mura and Kutila Mura hilltop shrines with countryside views.

-• Visit the historic 400-year-old heritage Shah Suja Mosque in Cumilla town.
+• Visit the historic 400-year-old Shah Suja Mosque in Cumilla town, featuring elegant Mughal-era architecture.

-• Taste Cumilla’s famous Rasmalai at the original Matri Bhandar sweet shop.
+• Taste Cumilla’s famous Rasmalai at the original Matri Bhandar sweet shop, known for its rich, creamy texture.

-• Experience the tranquil hills of the Lalmai–Mainamati Hill Range, far from the crowds.
+• Experience the tranquil hills of the Lalmai–Mainamati Hill Range, far from the crowds, surrounded by nature.

 📍 Journey at a Glance